-Intermediate High French has an interdisciplinary and experiential focus, encompassing 45 hours (3 credits).
-Its main objectives are:
+Intermediate French: French in Tunisian Contexts has an interdisciplinary and experiential focus, encompassing 45 class hours (3 credits).
+Its main objectives are to:

-- To enhance proficiency in spoken French: - To develop strong oral/written comprehension and writing skills; - To employ French confidently and effectively in everyday situations and addressing a broad range of topics;
+- Enhance proficiency in spoken French; - Develop strong oral/written comprehension and writing skills;

-• To acquire insight into the role of French language within Moroccan and North African life and culture.
+- Employ French confidently and effectively in everyday situations and addressing a broad range of topics; - Acquire insight into the role of French language within Tunisian and Maghrebi life and culture.